What is Oxfam Trailwalker?

 Each event will have multiple starts with an equal number of teams allocated to each start time.
 Start times are staggered to spread participants out along the trail, to reduce congestion and minimise our impact on the environment.
-100km events all start on the Friday morning of event weekend, while sub-100km events all begin on Saturday morning.
+100km events all start on the Friday morning of event weekend.

 Start times are allocated randomly 2-4 weeks prior to the event.
 You will receive an email notifying you of your start and check-in times, and procedures for the Start line.
 Once allocated, start times cannot be changed due to the planning, resources and infrastructure critical to ensuring the event starts on time.
 All events have a Start Time Competition, which allows teams that hit a certain minimum fundraising threshold in time to choose their own start time.
 This will be communicated to you via email, blogs, and the Oxfam Trailwalker Facebook pages.